 You’ve finally made it past the point of wanting to get healthy and lose weight.
 You’ve not only made plans for eating better and working out, but you actually put those plans into action.
 It’s been a month now, and not only have you not lost any weight, but you’ve actually gained some!
 Why?

-Working Out But Gaining Weight
+Working Out But Not Losing Weight

 Increased Energy Reserve Capacity

 Let’s assume that your calorie intake isn’t 500-1000 calories above maintenance levels on a daily basis.
 This is a safe assumption to make, as most weight losers don’t come anywhere close to eating maintenance calories.

-However, glycogen storage can swing wildly on a day to day basis depending on the type of exercise you do, the amount you do, and how long it’s been since you’ve done any exercise.
+However, glycogen storage can swing wildly on a day to day basis depending on the type of exercise you do, the amount you do, the composition of your diet, and how long it’s been since you’ve done any exercise.

 - A 200 pound person weighs about 90kg